McTavishLab/physcraper/docs/mds/quick-start.md

 You also need a file linking the labels in your tree and alignment to broader taxonomy.
 This can be easily generated via OpenTree's Bulk Taxonomic Name Resolution Service ([bulk TNRS](https://tree.opentreeoflife.org/curator/tnrs/)).

-#### *Mapping names to taxa*
+#### *Automatically mapping names to taxa*

-Map your tip names to unique identifiers using the Open Tree bulk TNRS upload tool at https://tree.opentreeoflife.org/curator/tnrs/
+You can automatically map your tip names to unique taxonomic identifiers using OpenTree's bulk Taxonomic Name Resolution Service (TNRS) tool.
+This can be done using R or Python programming languages, and the graphical user interface (GUI) version is available at https://tree.opentreeoflife.org/curator/tnrs/.

 <span>&#9888;</span> This is a brand new beta-version of this functionality, so some parts might be a bit finicky.

-Save your tip labels in a ".txt" file.
-There is an example file in `docs/examples/example_tiplabels.txt`
+The first step is to save your tip taxon labels in a ".txt" file.
+There is an example file in the Physcraper folder at `docs/examples/example_tiplabels.txt`

-Then, click on `add names`, and upload the names file.
+Then, got to https://tree.opentreeoflife.org/curator/tnrs/ and click on `add names`, and upload the names file.

 ![](../img/TNRS1.png)